 Economics 190S and Mathematics 127Q are strongly recommended.

 See the Learning Goals for the major below the course listings.

-- 102S: Introduction to Comparative Politics OR 251S: International Relations
+- 102S: Intro to Political Science: Comparative Politics OR 103S: International Relations

 - 260Z: Methodology